Compliance to the Regulations

 - Software Architecture Chart - Include diagrams of subsystems and major components, and the

 interfaces between them.
-This would segregation of software entities for risk control.
+This can provide segregation of software entities for risk control.

 - Software Hazard Analysis - Create an IEC 62304 hazard analysis, identifying potential hazards and the software items that could cause them.
 Mitigations should feed back into the Requirements.